 The Gerald Desmond Bridge replacement is critically important infrastructure for Southern California that will serve Long Beach and the surrounding area for decades to come as an economic enabler and generator.
 We are proud to have contributed our engineering and design expertise to help enable this project to come to life. ”Matt Carter Principal

 Reducing the need for maintenance

 When compared to a design envisioning main span bridge towers and end bents with split shafts connected by ductile shear links, Arup’s design is likely to require less maintenance.
 Arup’s monopole tower and fused viscous damper solution provides a non-invasive post-seismic remediation plan where the bridge deck is repositioned with jacks, and broken fuses are replaced without the need to alter the bridge substructure.
 Towers and end bents are simplified to be less congested with fewer items to inspect and maintain, while means of access are provided to conveniently access each viscous damper for inspection or fuse replacement without the need for hoists or manlifts.

-Although earthquake loads dominate, as for any long-span bridge, a thorough investigation of wind effects is considered in the final design of the bridge.
-The aerodynamic performance of the bridge has already been investigated through a programme of wind tunnel testing and numerical wind buffeting analysis to confirm high wind speed strength and stability, as well as, low wind speed serviceability against vortex shedding vibrations.
+Although earthquake loads dominate in California, a thorough investigation of wind effects was undertaken, as is standard with any long-span bridge.
+The aerodynamic performance of the bridge has been investigated through a program of wind tunnel testing and numerical wind buffeting analysis to confirm high wind speed strength and stability, as well as low wind speed serviceability against vortex shedding vibrations.